wc-donation/wc-donation-platform/readme.txt

 Active development of Donation Platform for WooCommerce: Fundraising & Donation Management is handled [on GitHub](https://github.com/wc-donation/wc-donation-platform/).

 = 1.3.4 =
-new: new style 10 to progress shortcode
+feat: new style 10 to progress shortcode
-new: percentage_decimals attribute to progress shortcode
+feat: percentage_decimals attribute to progress shortcode
 fix: fee recovery checkbox not being applied
 fix: make $product variable global to avoid issues with some payment gateways
 fix: make sure order_counter only works for donation projects